thejuanshop/theme/exampleSite/content/pages/tos.md

 ### Refund Policy

-1. Since Goldcoders is offering non-tangible and irrevocable digital products, we do NOT issue refunds after a purchase is made.
+1. Since The Juan Shop is offering non-tangible and irrevocable digital products, we do NOT issue refunds after a purchase is made.
 If there is a problem with one of the digital download products or if you experience any difficulty with the download, we will fix the problem.
-2. You have 24 hours to inspect your purchase and to determine if it does not meet with the expectations laid forth by The Goldcoders.
-In the event that you wish to receive a refund, Goldcoders will issue you a refund and ask you to specify how the product failed to live up to expectations.
+2. You have 24 hours to inspect your purchase and to determine if it does not meet with the expectations laid forth by The  Juan Shop.
+In the event that you wish to receive a refund, The Juan Shop will issue you a refund and ask you to specify how the product failed to live up to expectations.
 3. When you make a qualifying return, We’ll credit the full amount, less the handling charges.
 Refunds are generally processed within 3–5 business days after we receive your claim and find it eligible for a return.
 Refunds are applied to the original payment option.

 ### Support Policy

-1. Since Goldcoders is offering non-tangible and irrevocable digital products, we do NOT issue refunds after a purchase is made.
+1. Since The Juan Shop is offering non-tangible and irrevocable digital products, we do NOT issue refunds after a purchase is made.
 If there is a problem with one of the digital download products or if you experience any difficulty with the download, we will fix the problem.
 2. You have 24 hours to inspect your purchase and to determine if it does not meet with the expectations laid forth by The Goldcoders.
-In the event that you wish to receive a refund, Goldcoders will issue you a refund and ask you to specify how the product failed to live up to expectations.
+In the event that you wish to receive a refund, The Juan Shop will issue you a refund and ask you to specify how the product failed to live up to expectations.
 3. When you make a qualifying return, We’ll credit the full amount, less the handling charges.
 Refunds are generally processed within 3–5 business days after we receive your claim and find it eligible for a return.
 Refunds are applied to the original payment option.

 ### Why We Support: